voicesauce/opensauce-python/README.md

     [Anaconda](https://www.continuum.io) as your Python distribution.
 Anaconda
     includes the NumPy and SciPy packages by default.

 2. In addition, you may need to install Tcl/Tk and Snack.

+    To install Snack on Windows, see  the [Windows specific instructions](WINDOWS.md).

     If you're on a Debian / Ubuntu machine, install the relevant packages using these commands:

         $ sudo apt-get install tk8.4
         $ sudo apt-get install libsnack2